karmaniket/Academic-Predictor/readme.md

 <h1 align="center">Academic Journey Predictor</h1>

-**Academic Predictor** is a simple web application that estimates a student's academic grade or program level (Bachelor's/Master's) in a specified target year based on their current age and years spent in kindergarten.
-If you are thinking what grade you were or will be in, Just pick a year and try the [app](https://academicpredictor.pages.dev) now!
+**Academic Predictor** is a simple web application that estimates a student's academic grade or program level in a specified target year, So if you are thinking what grade you were or will be in, Just pick a year and try the [app](https://academicpredictor.pages.dev) now!

 ## Demo